 Product Design

-Product design and modification activities take place via a user interface called Temenos Product Manager.
-The product configuration is stored in a microservice called Temenos Product Manager microservice.
+Product design and modification activities take place via a user interface called Product and Pricing Manager.
+The product configuration is stored in a microservice called Products microservice.
 For more details on the product configuration please refer to section 3 Configuration and Extensions.

 This part will be expanded in chapter 3 as Product Design is part of the SDLC.